frontalspy/imdb-movie-finder/README.md

 Run `npm install` to install the required Angular and Gulp requirements.

-Run `bower install` to install Foundation and
+Run `bower install` to install Foundation and other bower dependencies.

+Run `npm start` to start the local server.
+Run `gulp` for styling and scripts in the /assets folder otherwise you can use your own in the component css files.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.